unlock-protocol/docs/docs/tutorials/front-end/locking-page.md

 ## Handle Events

 Once loaded the unlock script will trigger events on the page’s ​`window`​ object.
 These events let your web application adjust its behaving or the content it displayed based on the status.

-There are types of events being triggered:

-### Paywall status

-- Event Name: `unlockProtocol.status`
-- Values
-  - `event.detail.state`: `locked`or `unlocked`.

-### User info

-- Event Name: `unlockProtocol.authenticated`
-- Values
-  - `event.detail.address`: the Ethereum address of the connected user.
-  - `event.detail.signedMessage`: the signature perform by the user if your configuration includes a `messageToSign`option \([more info](../checkout/configuration#the-paywallconfig-object)\)

-_Note:_ if the even is triggered without any payload, please consider that the user has "logged out".

-### Transaction status

-- Event Name: `unlockProtocol.transactionSent`
-- Values
-  - `event.detail.hash`: the Ethereum transaction,
-  - `event.detail.lock`: the Ethereum address of the lock.
+For a full list see [Paywall documentation](/../../tools/paywall).

 Here is an example: